 The president does not only have to "look at the books" but verify them as well.
-Regardless if the association has one bank account or 10 (fund raisers, each tournament, etc.) each must be looked at.
-Account activity needs to be verified by the president by reviewing receipts for deposits, withdraws, tournament entries, memberships, purchases, etc.
+Regardless of the association having one bank account or 10 (fund raisers, each tournament, etc.) each account must be verified.
+Account activity needs to be verified by the president by reviewing receipts for deposits, withdraws, tournament entries and prizes/scholarship awards, memberships, purchases, etc.